 Jean-Pierre and Luc Dardenne (b.
-1951 and 1954) are a celebrated sibling filmmaker team from Belgium that rose to fame in 1999 when they won their first of two Golden Palms at the Cannes Film Festival with “Rosetta,” which also launched the career of then 17-year old and debuting screen actress Émilie Dequenne.
+1951 and 1954) are an outstanding sibling filmmaker team from Belgium that rose to fame in 1999 when they won their first of two Golden Palms at the Cannes Film Festival with “Rosetta,” which also launched the career of then 17-year old and debuting screen actress Émilie Dequenne.

-To describe a Dardenne film is easy and difficult at the same time.
-In each of their movies, you won’t find anything but superbly played scenes by incredibly talented actors, ranging from local non-professionals to some of the biggest stars, you get intense powerhouse to quietly driven performances, and characters that can be – or are – thoughtful and sensitive in their hard-bitten environment and realism.
-Which means the Dardenne narratives are always poignant and very much worthwhile, and that makes them masters of European realism in cinema when it comes to profoundly human moral tales with strong female characters.
+To describe a Dardenne film is easy and challenging at the same time.
+In each of their movies, you won’t find anything but superbly played scenes by incredibly talented actors, ranging from local non-professionals to some of the biggest stars, you get intense powerhouse to quietly driven performances, and characters that can be—or are—thoughtful and sensitive in their hard-bitten environment and realism.
+This means the Dardenne narratives are always poignant and very much worthwhile, and that makes them masters of European realism in cinema when it comes to profoundly human moral tales with strong female characters.
 In other words, any Dardenne film sells itself to the outside world not only because of their impeccable casting or the strength of their drama, it’s simply because of their own cinematographic DNA.

-They have a specific working method of their own which involves intense preparation, and a rehearsal period which can last up to four weeks or more.
+They have a specific working method of their own which involves intense preparation and a rehearsal period that can last up to four weeks or more.
 But once they start shooting, they start from scratch.
 “We do pretty much what we’ve been rehearsing, but not always: the rehearsals help us to modify certain details,” they once told me.

 So here they are, each one a wonderful work of art, along with comments.
 For the record, Mr. Dardenne’s introductions are edited and condensed.